algx23/ForVert/README.md

 ## :construction: In the works :construction:

-:red_circle: **BUG**: The ranges for tire pressures and increments are not as expected in-game.
-I am working on a fix for this at the moment!

 :hourglass_flowing_sand: The time scale for these features is unknown.
 I will try push them out as regularly as I can.

 There are some features which I am considering developing, to take this from a simple F1 Game Setup Converter to a full companion.